westonse/SeniorDesignCode/README.md

 Usage:
 Calirate [AWG_Frequency]

+Other Notes:

+-Must include MATLAB function myfunc.m in a folder named "temp" in C drive for Calibrate.cs to send samples to matlab properly.

-This C# CLI recieves unordered samples from the FIFO USB driver and reorders them based on Random Equivalent Time Sampling method aka the "beat frequency" method.
+-This C# CLI recieves unordered samples from the FIFO USB driver and reorders them based on Random Equivalent Time Sampling method aka the "beat frequency" method.